The Gila monster is a large ground-dwelling lizard, named after the Gila River Basin of south-western United States.

-Conservation news: The main threats to the Gila monster are human development of the arid scrub areas where it lives and attack by feral or domestic cats and dogs.
+The main threats to the Gila monster are human development of the arid scrub areas where it lives and attack by feral or domestic cats and dogs.
+This results in the species being listed as Near Threatened.